An Adaptive Subdomain Coupling Approach in Domain Decomposition for Multiphase Porous Media Flow: Numerical experiments

 \subsection{Case 1}

-We use this example to conduct a comprehensive analysis and discussion on adaptive coupling strategies.
-This case is based on the extension and reconstruction of the SPE1 benchmark~\cite{odeh_comparison_1981}.
-Specifically, we refined the original model to a certain scale, then extended the grid horizontally.
-Additionally, we modified the well pattern to four injection wells and one production well, with injection wells located at the four corners and the production well at the center.
-The perforation layers remain consistent with the original benchmark.
-Finally, we constructed an initial model with a grid size of $1232\times1232\times10$, where each grid cell measures $20 \text{ft}\times20 \text{ft}\times10 \text{ft}$.
-The injection wells are operated at a gas injection rate of $20000 \text{Mscf/day}$, with perforations in the top two layers.
-The production well is maintained at an oil production rate of $20000 \text{stb/day}$, with perforations in the bottom five layers.
+This case is an extended version of the SPE1 benchmark~\citep{odeh_comparison_1981}.
+Specifically, the original model is refined with a higher grid resolution and extended in the horizontal direction.
+The final grid size is \(1232 \times 1232 \times 10\), with each grid cell measuring \(20 \text{ ft} \times 20 \text{ ft} \times 10 \text{ ft}\).
+The well layout is modified to a five-spot pattern, with four injection wells located at the corners and one production well at the center.
+The injection wells are perforated in the top two layers, with a target injection rate of 20,000 thousand standard cubic feet per day (Mscf/day).
+The production well is perforated in the bottom five layers, with a target oil production rate of 20,000 standard barrels per day (stb/day).